andrei1234D/RandomQuoteGenerator/README.md

 Display those quotes

+Edit quote and Dialog pop-ip.
+Arrange quote cards left to right
-Edit, arrange, delete and share to twitter the quotes individually
+Delete quote button and confirmation Dialog pop-up Share to twitter the quote and the website link

 ### Technologies used